 It was complete restyle time for Oldsmobile with an all-new body and chassis for 1961.
-Rocket ship styling was still the order of the day with this 1961 Oldsmobile Dynamic Eighty-Eight 4-door Holiday Hardtop looks great in Glacier Blue.
-What's more this car has only 26,000 miles on it since it was new!
+Rocket ship styling was still the order of the day with this 1961 Oldsmobile Dynamic Eighty-Eight 4-door Holiday Hardtop!

 A year previously the Dynamic Eighty-Eight was the base model.
 With the introduction of the F-85 compact, it was now a level up.
 Primary competition would be from cars like the Buick LeSabre, Chevrolet Impala and Pontiac Catalina.

-The Starglo Morocceen interior was optional in both the Holiday Coupe and the Holiday Sedan in the Dynamic 88 series.
+Also available that year in both the Holiday Coupe and the Holiday Sedan in the Dynamic 88 series was an optional Starglo Morocceen interior .
 This all-vinyl trim was long-wearing and easy to wash.
 It was a no-cost option.
 The padded dash was a standard feature.

 A neat feature is the Safety Spectrum Speedometer.
 There is a colored band, indicating speed that travels from left to right as the speed increases.
 It starts off green up to 35 mph, then changes to orange up to 65 mph when it changes to red.

 Power comes from the 250 horsepower 394 cubic inch V8 Rocket engine and came standard on the Eighty-Eights.
 This is paired with a Hydra-Matic automatic transmission - a $231 option.

 The Dynamic 88 is 212" long with a wheelbase of 123" and is 77.2" wide.